boochow/Waves2/README.md

 # Waves2 Oscillator

-Waves2 is a custom user oscillator for minilogue xd and NTS-1.
+Waves2 is a custom user oscillator for Korg prologue, minilogue xd, and NTS-1.
 It controls its sound's harmonics in a new way.
 You can download binaries from [the release page](https://github.com/boochow/waves2/releases).